No. 41: Glenn Davis

 Claremont, La Verne, Pomona, Los Angeles Coliseum, La Quinta

-Glenn Davis’ 1946 Heisman Trophy sits in the main office at Bonita High School in La Verne, rather unassuming in a glass case, with all sorts of newspaper clippings behind it to help explain what it means.
-It’s near is the Smudgepot Game Trophy — to some, carrying more importance for bragging rights.
+Next to Smudgepot Game Trophy — which, to some, carries more importance as far as bragging rights — Glenn Davis’ 1946 Heisman Trophy sits in the main office at Bonita High School in La Verne.
+It’s rather unassuming in a glass case, with all sorts of newspaper clippings behind it.

-The Army tailback had finished as the Heisman runner up as a sophomore and as a junior as the sport kept going on during World War II.
-At last, “Mr. Outside” had had sole possession of the title of outstanding college football player in the United States as deemed by the Downtown Athletic Club of New York City.
+The Army tailback known as “Mr. Outside,” who had been on the outside looking in as he was the Heisman runner up as both a sophomore and a junior, became just the 12th recipient in the award’s history, having claim to the most “outstanding college football player in the United States” as deemed by the Downtown Athletic Club of New York City.

-To the kid known as the “Claremont Comet,” that mattered.
-To the school, it was an honor and a matter of pride.
+To the kid known as the “Claremont Comet,” that’s what most mattered.
+To the school, it was an honor to go with its pride.

 The background